In break with past, UAE and Bahrain sign U.S.-brokered deals with Israel

 The deals, denounced by the Palestinians, make them the third and fourth Arab states to take such steps to normalize relations since Israel signed peace treaties with Egypt in 1979 and Jordan in 1994.

-Speaking from the White House balcony, Trump said: “We’re here this afternoon to change the course of history.”
+The ceremony provided Trump with valuable imagery as he tries to hold on to power in a Nov.
+3 presidential election.
 Flags of the United States, Israel, the UAE and Bahrain were in abundance.

-Most people in the crowd did not wear masks.
+“We’re here this afternoon to change the course of history,” Trump said from the White House balcony.

 Trump called the deals “a major stride in which people of all faiths and backgrounds live together in peace and prosperity” and declared that the three Middle East countries “are going to work together, they are friends.”